Are you an adviser? Go to Unbiased Pro

 All eligible UK citizens are provided a state pension from the age of 66, although this is set to increase to 68 in the future.

-To be eligible, you need to accrue “qualifying years,” typically by contributing to your national insurance (NI) record out of your income.
+To be eligible, you must accrue 'qualifying years,' typically by contributing to your national insurance (NI) record by paying this tax.

-Since the state pension is paid from taxes, you don’t build up a pension pot of money.
+Since the state pension is paid from taxes, you don’t build up a pension pot.

 Workplace pension

-By law, employers in the UK must enrol all eligible workers in a workplace pension scheme, and they must contribute at least 3% of eligible workers’ qualifying earnings to their pensions each year.
+By law, employers in the UK must enrol all eligible workers in a workplace pension scheme and must contribute at least 3% of eligible workers’ qualifying earnings each year.

-Many employers contribute more than the requisite 3% to their employees’ workplace pensions.
-In fact, some employers offer contribution matching, where they match each worker’s pension contribution up to a certain limit.
+Many employers contribute more than 3% to their employees’ workplace pensions with some offering contribution matching, where they match each worker’s pension contribution up to a certain limit.

-Workplace pension schemes generally come in one of two forms: defined contribution schemes or defined benefit schemes.
+Workplace pension schemes are either defined contribution or defined benefit schemes.

 Self-invested personal pension (SIPP)